Diethood » Recipes » Dinner Recipes » Seafood » Garlic Butter Baked Salmon

 How to Bake Salmon

-There are two steps to making this garlic butter baked salmon recipe, but both of them are super easy!
-First you will make the garlic butter sauce, then you’ll add it to the salmon and bake everything together.
-Here’s the skinny:
+There are two steps to making this recipe, but both of them are super easy!
+First, you will make the garlic butter sauce, then you’ll add it to the salmon and bake everything together.
+Cooking salmon this way ensures a juicy and flavorful dinner that’s sure to be a hit with the entire family.

 1. Make the Garlic Butter.
-This part is very fast.
-Just melt the butter (in the microwave or on the stove), and then whisk in the brown sugar, oregano, thyme, and rosemary.
+Place the butter in a small bowl, melt it in the microwave or on the stove in a small saucepan, and then whisk in the brown sugar, oregano, thyme, and rosemary.

-2. Preheat the Oven and Arrange the Ingredients.
+2. Prep.
 Next, preheat the oven to 400°F, and while it heats, get out a big sheet pan.
-Lightly grease the pan, and arrange the salmon and vegetables across it.
-Rub minced garlic over the salmon fillets, and pour the butter mixture over everything.
+Lightly grease the pan, arrange the vegetables and salmon fillets skin side down.
+Rub minced garlic over the fish, and pour the butter mixture over everything.
 Squeeze lemon juice over as well, and sprinkle with salt and pepper.

 3. Bake!
-Slide that sheet pan into the oven, and let it roast for about fifteen minutes, or until the fillets flake easily with a fork.
+Slide that sheet pan into the oven, and let it roast for about 15 minutes, or until the fillets flake easily with a fork.

 How Long Do You Bake Salmon?